 Experience the great outdoors with some fantastic walks in the Yorkshire Dales

-Made up of a National Park and an Area of Outstanding Natural Beauty, the Yorkshire Dales is one of the most picturesque locations in the country.
-The mix of quaint market towns and villages, lush forests, rolling hills and wild heather covered moorland makes the dales a popular destination for people worldwide.
+The Yorkshire Dales is one of the most picturesque locations in the country, displaying a National Park and an AONB.
+Quaint market towns and villages, lush forests, rolling hills and wild heather covered moorland make the dales a popular destination.

-For a challenging option, why not attempt the James Herriot way, a 52-mile track feeding through parts of Swaledale and Wensleydale, usually taking roughly 4-5 days to complete?
-The route takes in a number of the dales’ famous sites such as Hardraw Force and Bolton Castle, as well as providing walkers with some epic views of the surrounding open moorland and typical landscape of the dales.
+For a challenging option, why not attempt the James Herriot way?
+This 52-mile track feeds through parts of Swaledale and Wensleydale, taking roughly four-five days to complete.
+The route takes in a number of the Dales’ famous sites such as Hardraw Force and Bolton Castle.
+Walkers can also appreciate astounding views of the surrounding open moorland and far-reaching landscapes.